 Although classroom-based assessment practices during the COVID-19 outbreak offer many positive effects for students, particularly students who prefer classroom-based assessment during the COVID-19 outbreak to traditional assessment, challenges during the assessment process also emerge.
 This study expresses several challenges EFL students face in Indonesia, including internet network problems and the lack of physical interaction with teachers and classmates.
-The finding confirms the findings of Fitriyah & Jannah (2021), who stated that students and teachers agree that the internet connection throughout the assessment process is the most concerning aspect.
-Some research has also stated that internet connections play a significant role in how well online assessment work (Mohamadi, 2018; Spivey & McMillan, 2014; Wang et al., 2014; Wihastyanang & Latief, 2018).
+The finding confirms the findings of Fitriyah & Jannah (2021), who stated that students and teachers are all in agreement that the internet connection throughout the assessment process is the most concerning aspect.
+As it has also been stated in some research that internet connections play a significant role in how well online assessment work (Mohamadi, 2018; Spivey & McMillan, 2014; Wang et al., 2014; Wihastyanang & Latief, 2018).
 Teachers are concerned about the possibility of misinterpretation of student test results.
 Their research also showed that teachers and students are less engaged in online assessment.
 It is possible since there was no direct interaction during the online assessment.
-As Obasa et al. (2013) stated, observing teachers directly during face-to-face teaching enhances a sense of learning and belonging.
+As Obasa et al. (2013) stated, a sense of learning and belonging is enhanced by observing teachers directly during face-to-face teaching.